 Students indebted to the University will not be allowed to reenter or receive an official transcript of scholastic work.
-A student may be dropped from university enrollment for non-payment of fees and/or other debts when due or when a check offered by the student in satisfaction of an obligation to the University is not honored by the bank on which it is drawn.
+Beginning with the Summer I, 2009 session, a Late Payment Fee will be accessed to students who do not pay their fee bill by the fee deadline.
+(Students will not be accessed if they have a zero balance, a zero balance that includes financial aid or if the student has signed up for a payment plan.
 The Controller's Office will notify the student of the delinquency by mail.
 The student is responsible for informing the Registrar of any change of address from that given at registration.

-Service and delinquent payment charges will be levied as follows:
+Service and delinguent payment charges will be levied as follows:

-Check cashing service charge (per check) \$.25 Returned check service charge per check returned \$1 5.00
+Returned check service charge per check returned \$15.00

 Short-term loan processing fee:

 Processing Fee \$20.00

-Delinquent student debts are subject to being assigned to the ULM Collections Department, at which time a collection fee of \$10 or 10%, whichever is larger, will be added and collected with the original debt.
-However, if it becomes necessary to refer debts to an outside collection agency, a collection fee of 331⁄2,%, will be added and collected with the original debt.
-Federal student loans which are delinquent beyond 180 days will be assigned to the Louisiana
+Late Payment Fee

-Department of Justice for collection and will carry the collection fee as specified in the promissory note or \$100, whichever is larger.
+Delinquent student debts are subject to being assigned to the ULM Collections Department.
+However, if it becomes necessary to refer debts to an outside collection agency an additional collection fee will be added and collected with the original debt.
+Federal student loans which are delinquent beyond 180 days will be assigned to the Louisiana Department of Justice for collection and will carry the collection fee as specified in the promissory note or \$100, whichever is larger.
+As of June 8, 2009, ULM will be using a third party (Touch Net PayPath) to process our credit payments for tuition, fees, room and board.
+A fee will be charged to pay by credit card (MasterCard, Discover and American Express only).
+If you do not want to pay the fee you may choose the free option, pay by online check.